David E. Hall

 Executive Vice Chairman – Hallmark Cards, Inc. Board of Directors

-David Hall is executive vice chairman of the board of directors of Kansas City, Mo.-based Hallmark Cards, Inc. He also serves on the boards of directors for Crown Media Holdings, Inc., and the Hallmark Corporate Foundation.
+David Hall is executive vice chairman of the board of directors of Kansas City, Mo.-based Hallmark Cards, Inc. He also serves on the boards of directors for Hallmark Media Holdings, Inc., and the Hallmark Corporate Foundation.

 Hall, a grandson of the company’s founder, Joyce C. Hall, joined Hallmark in 1981.
 He has held management positions in sales administration, finance, and order distribution.
 He worked as a staff attorney in Hallmark’s legal department, served as director of retailer relations and communications for the card/specialty channel, and was director of subsidiary integration for a greeting card subsidiary of Hallmark.
 He has served as a member of Hallmark’s board of directors since 1996.